AJStacy/adze/docs/quick-start/modifying-logs.md

 }
 ```

 Notice that as the for loop in the code above executes it will generate 10 logs.
 In order for them to "know about each other" they all share a `Label` object under the hood.
 This enables each log to increment the counter that is tracked on the Label instance when the log is created.
 The Label instance is actually stored within the Shed.
+This behavior mimics the standard behavior of `console.count()`.
+You can read more about the standard count method at this link: [https://developer.mozilla.org/en-US/docs/Web/API/Console/count](https://developer.mozilla.org/en-US/docs/Web/API/Console/count).